jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 *Chapter Top* [Chapters[12]: Signals](chapter11.md) | *Next Chapter* [Chapters[13]: Bonus](../chapter13/chapter13.md)
-*Previous Page* [Receiving](receiving.md) | *Next Page* [Chapters[13]: Bonus](../chapter13/chapter13.md)
+*Previous Page* [Chapters[12]: Signals](chapter11.md) | *Next Page* [Chapters[13]: Bonus](../chapter13/chapter13.md)

 ## The Shell ([chapter12/code0](code0))

 #### Waitpid System Call

-Until now we have had a lot of fun baking our CheesecakeOS.
+Through now we have had a lot of fun baking our CheesecakeOS.
 We haven't yet been able to properly run applications from our shell program.
 Now we are going to have even more fun tying up the loose ends.
-By the end of the chapter we will have a working shell application that can accept user commands and run other compiled programs - well, compiled functions, but it will still look and feel great!
+By the end of the chapter we will have a working shell application accepting user commands and running other compiled programs - well, compiled functions, but it will still feel great!

 Currently, when we run the `cat` program, the TTY module sends a stop signal to the process, and `cat` ceases to run.
 What we would like, instead, is for the shell to yield the TTY resource, and sleep, as if in the background, waiting on the `cat` program to execute in the foreground.
 In order to achieve this effect, we are going to implement the `waitpid` system call.

 The `waitpid` system call allows a parent to wait for state changes in child processes.
-When a child terminates, stops, or resumes, the parent is awakened, and returns with some information about the child.
-The call also allows for the parent to select whether it is interested in waiting on all children or a specific child.
+When a child terminates, stops, or resumes, the parent is awakened, and `waitpid` returns with some information about the child.
+The interface allows for the parent to select whether it is interested in waiting on all children or a specific child.
 In CheesecakeOS, we will only support waiting on all children.

-Let us take a look at the implementation of `sys_waitpid` in [src/wait.c](src/wait.c):
+The implementation of `sys_waitpid` lives in [src/wait.c](src/wait.c):

 ```C
 int sys_waitpid(int pid, int *status, int options)